88-degrees/Book-of-Changes/appendix01s2.md

 <a name="fn_163"></a>[244:XXXIX](#fr_163) The upper or front trigram is **Kǎn ☵**, the attribute of which is perilousness; the lower is **Gèn ☶**, of which the arresting, actively or passively, of movement or advance is the attribute.
 We can understand how the union of these attributes gives the ideas of difficulty and prudent caution.

 The explanations in paragraph 2 of the phraseology of the **Tuàn** p.
 245 are not all easily followed.
-It is said that the advantageousness of the south-west is due to the central line in 5; but if we are to look for the meaning of south-west in **Kūn ☷**, as in the diagram of king Wăn's trigrams, there is no strong central line in it.
+It is said that the advantageousness of the south-west is due to the central line in 5; but if we are to look for the meaning of south-west in **Kūn ☷**, as in the diagram of [king Wén](https://en.wikipedia.org/wiki/King_Wen_of_Zhou)'s trigrams, there is no strong central line in it.
 May **Kǎn ☵**, as a yang trigram, be used for **Kūn ☷**?

 <a name="fn_164"></a>[245:XL](#fr_164)